Things to do while staying in your Ambleside holiday cottage

 Even if you’re returning to scenery that you know and love, Ambleside’s easy location and first-class facilities make it a base for every kind of holiday.
 Described by locals as the ‘jewel in Lakeland’s crown’, the village has an interesting industrial history and boasts numerous sites of interest.
 Nowadays, the centre is an all-seasons hub of relaxed café culture, cosy pubs and vibrant shopping surrounded by endless opportunities for outdoor pursuits.

 You may not even need a car to explore the Lake District during your stay.
 The ‘steamers’ depart from Waterhead Pier to ferry passengers the full length of Lake Windermere, stopping at Bowness and Lakeside.

-Lakelovers offer self catering cottage holiday home accommodation, in various areas throughout the Lake District; including Ambleside.
-View all our available Cottages in Ambleside here.
+Lakelovers offer self catering cottage holiday home accommodation, in various areas throughout the Lake District and have a huge range of Ambleside Cottages to choose from.

 The best of the Lakes is within such easy reach.
 For example, continue north on the most picturesque stretch of the A591 (famously voted Britain’s best road) to reach tranquil Rydal Water and Grasmere before venturing on to Thirlmere and Keswick with no tricky navigation.
 For a breathtaking drive, head up to Kirkstone Pass, the highest mountain pass in the Lake District.

 Despite the lively community, you’ll never forget that you’re at the heart of the UK’s most dramatic National Park.
 With Loughrigg Fell to the west, Red Screes and Fairfield to the north, and Wansfell to the east, you’re spoilt for choice when it comes to walks and hikes.
 Ambleside is traditionally a gathering point for hikers and climbers, so advice and equipment are on hand to help you make the most of your stay.